smittytone/mnu/README.md

 Run `mnuprep.sh` from the `scripts` folder to prep in-app menu and popover graphics.
 Source: one or more large-size masters (PNGs or JPGs).

+The script `restart.sh` is used to kill an existing app instance after re-installation.

 ## Release Notes ##

 - 1.0.1 &mdash; *Unreleased*